elastic/ecs/rfcs/text/0008-threat-intel.md

 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.
 -->

-The additions described above will be used to represent data collected threat intelligence sources in ECS format.
+The additions described above will be used to enable cyber threat intelligence capabilities in Elastic Security solution.
 A new rule type Indicator match will be introduced in 7.10 and the propoosed ECS updates will enable a new category of detection alerts that match incoming log and event data against threat intelligence sources.
 Additionally in the future we will also develop enrichment flows that add context from threat intelligence to alerts and events to assist analysts in their investigative workflows.

+There are two primary uses for these fields.

+1. *Storing threat intelligence documents in index(s).* Threat intelligence data will collected from multiple sources stored in threat indices.
+The ECS fields proposed here will be used to structure the documents collected from various sources.

+2. *Storing threat intelligence match/enrichment in another document (like signal document).* The Indicator Match Rule will be used to generate signals when a match occurs between a source event and threat intelligence document.
+The ECS fields proposed here will be used to add the enrichment and threat intel context in the signal document.

 ## Source data